diggooddodg/Vehicle-thefts-data-analysis/detail /Insights.md

 - Utility vehicles and trailers are commonly targeted
 - Sports cars and caravans represent a very small proportion of thefts

----

-## Most Frequently Stolen Vehicles
+### Most Frequently Stolen Vehicle Models

-- Toyota Hilux is the single most stolen vehicle model
+- Toyota Hilux is the most stolen vehicle model
 - Other commonly stolen models include:
   - Ford Courier
   - Mazda Demio